 3. Review Process

-Applications are screened for completeness, clarity, and compliance with eligibility requirements.
-Grant proposals are evaluated by the Fund’s Advisory Board, with consideration of the Fund’s priorities, availability of funds for the stated purposes, applicants’ capabilities, and potential benefits to the community.
+Staff screens applications for completeness, clarity, and compliance with eligibility requirements.
+The Fund’s advisory committee evaluates grant applications, taking into consideration the Fund’s priorities, availability of funds for the stated purposes, applicants’ capabilities, and potential benefits to the community.
 Funding decisions will be completed, grant awards announced, and funds distributed by the end of March.
 Use of grant funds may begin on or after April 1.

 For additional information, visit Recent Grants.